 KSPE 1021.
 Intermediate Weight Training.
 1 Hour.

-Students learn and practice new weight lifting techniques and will develop a personal weight training program.
+Students learn and practice new weight lifting techniques and exercises with higher percentage of maxes.

 KSPE 1022.
 Advanced Weight Training.
 1 Hour.

 Prerequisites: Instructor permission.
 Designed to learn power lifting and the Olympic lifts (the clean, the clean & jerk, and the snatch.).

 A beginning level course in the activity of stepping.
 Students train towards being able to step up for 30 continuous minutes.

 KSPE 1031.
 Intermediate Step Aerobics.
 1 Hour.

 Prerequisite: KSPE 1030.
 An intermediate level course in the activity of stepping.